 Second, overhead.
 Whenever you consolidate, you create redundancies, because if two people do the same job at each company, one is no longer necessary unless there’s actually double the workload (sometimes not even then).
 And as the economies of scale continue to be threatened by emerging technology, it’s getting ever more expensive to publish a bestseller (and more inexpensive to self-publish, even in print).
 Hey hey, ho ho, some employees got to go.
 In the current wave of consolidation, babies are even being thrown out with the bathwater.
 There are tremendous editors and publicists out on the street today.
 One publisher didn’t just pare down its cover copy department, it eliminated it (now the editors have to write their own copy; they do this with with, um, let us say, varying degrees of skill, but this is not about better, only cheaper).
 The bottom line is the bottom line, and the older you are/more money you make, the bigger the target on your back.

 Third, guarantees.
 If there are fewer players involved in a public auction, the winning price will almost surely be dampened.
 Math.
 I don’t know if other consolidated publishers work this way, but when I was at Bantam Doubleday Dell if there was intramural interest in the same project, we settled internally which publisher would enter a given auction; in other words, we did bid against each other, but in private.
-I won the right to enter the MYSTERY SCIENCE THEATER 3000 auction because I had the most to spend.
+I won the right to enter the MYSTERY SCIENCE THEATER 3000 auction for Bantam because I had the most to spend on it.
 So the author and agent indeed dealt with the house’s biggest moneybag (if I could get it for less, attaboy Tom), but they only got one bidder, not three.
 BDD is now part of Random House, itself now part of Penguin Random House.
 They can’t possibly be consolidating all bids in an organization that huge – you’d have already heard about it from braying agents – but if they ever wanted to, they could.

 Fourth, and this is what has outsiders worried, who knows?
 With great power comes great responsibility, said either Winston Churchill or Spider-Man’s uncle.
 Book publishing and bookselling are intensely personal businesses, because every product is different and is consumed by individuals, one at a time.
-How far can you remove the ultimate decision-maker from the independent who’s faithfully trying to hand-sell a first novel before people start to notice?
+How far can you remove the big-shot gatekeeper from the independent who’s faithfully trying to hand-sell a first novel before people start to notice?
 It’s the shapeless fear which horror writers have long employed that bothers book professionals right now: we’re all consolidating because things are changing, but I don’t have a grip on it yet.
 A very senior book executive told me about three years ago that s/he woke up every workday wondering, is this the day I get downsized?
 (Heads of houses have gone on the chopping block too; it’s not just the minions.
 But this person is still there, thank goodness.)

 Consolidation is nothing new in the book biz.
 Bantam, Doubleday, Dell, Knopf, Random House, William Morrow, Little Brown, FS&G, Pocket, NAL, Ballantine, Harper & Row, Scribner, Viking, Putnam, Harcourt, and dozens more – they all used to be independent publishing houses.
 Now they’re only imprints of larger corporations: some have separate staffs, sure, but that paycheck still reads the same at the top, and let’s face it, despite any soothing hands-off speeches, you serve at the conglomerate’s pleasure.
 There are still fine independent houses, like McSweeney’s.
 They’re just not part of the Big Five, and they’re likely not even in New York.
 Meanwhile, somebody (pssst: this time, why not hire some real design people?) better be working hard on a permanent logo, because for one thing, that penguin is looking away from the house — your humble observant former adman could infer maybe a little scorn if he were less generous.